-Salt Lake City International Airport SLC/KSLC is located about six miles west of Downtown Salt Lake.
-It served 12.8 million passengers in 2018 (Me included : ) and 1.2 billion pounds of cargo.
-It is a huge hub for Delta and the operations base for Skywest Airlines (a regional carrier for American, Delta, and United) so prepare to see a lot of 70 seat aircraft on your trip.
+The Salt Lake City International Airport (SLC/KSLC) is six miles west of Downtown Salt Lake.
+The airport served nearly 27 million passengers in 2018 and processed roughly 400 million pounds of cargo.
+Salt Lake City is one of Delta’s largest hubs and the operations base for Skywest Airlines (a regional carrier for American, Delta, United, and Alaska) so you’ll see a lot of 70 seat aircraft on your trip.

 There is also an Air National Guard Base here but these movements are unpredictable.
-Don’t go poking around the entrance to the base on the east side trying to shoot throught the fence.
+Don’t go poking around the entrance to the base on the east side trying to shoot through the fence.
 That’s a bad idea.
-KLM operates a 787 from Amsterdam in the summers and Aeromexico operates a daily flight from Guadelajara on an E190.
-The airport is currently going through a multi-billion dollar reconstruction so some of this information will be rendered useless by the end of 2020.
+The only international flights the airport currently offers are to a few destinations in Mexico with no international airlines currently serving the airport.

-Written by local spotter Michael Rodeback (last updated February 2019)
+Written by local spotter Michael Rodeback (all spots updated November 2020)

 How was your trip?
 Rate this airport!